14:9 aspect ratio: US

 The primary use of 14:9 in the US was for full screen channels in the 2000s to show content that had been produced in 16:9.
 One major show to receive this treatment was Star Trek: Enterprise.

 The use of 14:9 to adapt full screen content for widescreen channels, by contrast, is much less common in the US, where pillarboxing and stretching are more commonly used (stretching is primarily used by Turner's Flexview).
-Only the HD simulcast channels of Discovery Networks used 14:9 for its previous episodes of their productions.
-Weigel Broadcasting uses 14:9 extensively as a compromise format on older shows without widescreen versions airing on their networks, including Decades, Heroes & Icons, MeTV and Start TV.
+Only the HD simulcast channels of Warner Bros.
+Discovery used 14:9 for its previous episodes of their productions.
+Weigel Broadcasting uses 14:9 extensively as a compromise format on older shows without widescreen versions airing on their networks, including Catchy Comedy, Heroes & Icons, MeTV, Movies!, and Start TV.
 Some television networks use it on a more selective basis, with AMC and Sundance TV using it when showing episodes of M*A*S*H. The first disc of MythBusters: Big Blast Collection uses this ratio, as does the Mega Movie Myths disc.